vagonbar/gr-gwn3/README.md

 Please visit [gr-gwncppvgb](https://github.com/vagonbar/gr-gwncppvgb) for full documentation on the project.

-Please remember this is a work in progress.
+Please consider this version as a work in progress.

 ## Installation

 This version of GWN requires GNU Radio 3.8.
-This instructions asume GNU Radio is installed in /home/GNURadio/gnuradio-3.8.

-The following instructions assume gr-gwn3 is cloned in the user's home directory under subdirectory GNURadio, and GNU Radio 3.8 is installed in /home/GNURadio/gnuradio-3.8.
+The following instructions assume gr-gwn3 is cloned in the user's home directory under subdirectory GNURadio, and GNU Radio 3.8 is installed in /home/gnuradio-3.8.

 ```
   cd
   cd GNURadio/gr-gwn3
-  rm -rf build; mkdir build; cd build    # to get rid of old versions
+  rm -rf build; mkdir build      # only to get rid of old builds
+  cd build
-  cmake -DCMAKE_INSTALL_PREFIX=/home/GNURadio/gnuradio-3.8 ../
+  cmake -DCMAKE_INSTALL_PREFIX=/home/gnuradio-3.8 ../
   make
   make install
   python3 ../python/qa_msg_passer.py